See LIVE at madar.site

 Upon alert status the

-device sends out a text message AND email to the
+device sends out an email alert message.
+Soon, the

 application upon startup, which can be modified at